Geram4305/BigramLanguageModel/README.md

 In this approach, a neural network is used to optimize the count matrix by minimizing the negative log-likelihood loss.
 The network considers the single previous character and feeds it through a single linear layer to calculate the logits and sampling is done to generate new names.

-At the end, both these approaches gave similar results.

 # Evaluating the Model
 To evaluate the quality of the trained model, negative log likelihood loss is used.
 The lower the loss value, the better the model's performance.